darsa-group/darsa-group.github.io/content/home/banner.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "PhD opportunity"
-subtitle = "Hierarchical Deep Learning to Improve Automatic Classification of Pests and Biodiversity Monitoring in Agroecosystems""
+title = "PhD opportunity in the DARSA Group" subtitle = "Hierarchical Deep Learning to Improve Automatic Classification of Pests and Biodiversity Monitoring in Agroecosystems"

 [design]